-In the last article I wrote about depth in focus.
+In the last article, I wrote about depth in focus.
 And the limitation was the Canon 5000’s auto exposure.
 And Yes!
-There is a way of setting the shutter speed to adjust or fix the aperture on the Canon however, the series of articles about the Canon is centered on using it as a novice’s photo instrument.
+There is a way of setting the shutter speed to adjust or fix the aperture on the Canon however, the series of articles about the Canon is centred on using it as a novice’s photo-instrument.
 Remember the idea is to see if less than £100-00’s worth of kit can reward the photographer.

 More important is the camera settings: most are at f1.4 and the bike images are f2.0.
 The portraits are mostly 1/30th the Alice images are 1/15th and of course all hand-held.
 I would invite all photographers to take a chance with slow shutter speeds and wide apertures.
 All images are straight scans with no sharpening or tweaking.

 Alice f1.4 – 1/15th Second